John Lurie: Painting

 Lurie has been painting since the 1970s.
 Most of his early works are in watercolor and pencil, but in the 2000s he began working in oil.
 In 2011, he said of his art, "My paintings are a logical development from the ones that were taped to the refrigerator 50 years ago."

 His work has been exhibited since July 2003, when two pieces were shown at the Nolan/Eckman Gallery in New York City.
 He had his first solo gallery exhibition at Anton Kern Gallery in May and June 2004 and has subsequently been exhibited at Galerie Daniel Blau in Munich, Galerie Lelong in Zürich, the Galerie Gabriel Rolt in Amsterdam, the Basel International Art Fair at Roebling Hall and the P.S.1 Contemporary Art Center in New York, the Montreal Museum of Fine Arts, the NEXT Art Fair in Chicago, the Mudam Luxembourg, the Watari Museum of Contemporary Art in Tokyo, Gallery Brown in Los Angeles, and the University of the Arts in Philadelphia.
 The Museum of Modern Art has acquired some of his work for their permanent collection.

 Lurie has released two art books.
 Learn To Draw, a compilation of black and white drawings, was published by Walther Konig in June 2006.
 A Fine Example of Art includes over 80 reproductions of his work and was published by powerHouse Books in 2008.

 Lurie's watercolor painting Bear Surprise was enormously popular on numerous Russian websites in an Internet meme known as Preved.

 Personal life

 Romantic relationships

 Lurie has never married.
 He detailed many of his romantic relationships between the 1970s and 1990s in his 2021 memoir The History of Bones.
-In August 2010, Lurie was reported to be dating a woman named Jill Goodwin (born c.
+In August 2010, Lurie was reported to be dating a woman named Jill Goodwin (b.
 1979).

 Health

 Lurie became ill with neurological symptoms in 1994, and has experienced debilitating ill health since 2000.
 At one point he was told he had a year to live.
 During this time, he wrote in a mad dash until his brain fog got so severe that he had to stop writing.

-He stated in a 2006 interview that he has "Advanced Lyme"—referring to chronic Lyme disease—a controversial diagnosis generally rejected by medical professionals to describe "a broad array of illnesses or symptom complexes for which there is no reproducible or convincing scientific evidence of any relationship to Borrelia burgdorferi infection."
+He stated in a 2006 interview that he has "Advanced Lyme", referring to chronic Lyme disease.
 He has stated that his diagnosis was received from "eight different purveyors of contemporary medicine" after years of disagreement among his physicians.
 Lurie's illness prevents him from acting or performing music, so he spends his time painting.